vivek0807/JavaPrograms/src/JavaTheories/ConcurrencyControl.md

   - Submit takes both callable and runnable as a parameter and can return the value or exception
   - Execute only takes runnable hence no return can be captured/ its a fire and forget mechanism.
   - Execute Method may or mey not create a thread and may execute the call later
+  -
+##### Common methods for thread control
+- Thread.sleep(Time in ms)
+- Thread.join - once called, the caller thread has to wait till the second thread execution is complete
+- Thread.interrupt- cancel the execution cooperatively
+- Thread.wait/notify/notifyAll must coordinate on a single shared reference object as wait is Object level method.
+This must be used in a synced block
+- Thread.yield?
+- CountDownLatch - wait for N things to complete.
 ##### The Pub Sub problem
  - The Consumer and the subscriber both keep running in the infinite while loop
   - everytime the buffer must be checked if it is full, if yes then producer.wait() must be called